Pherpher089/Nomad/ChangLog.md

 - Fixing enemy animations not syncing
 - Fixed enemy hit not syncing
 - Enemy attacks are harder to interrupt with hits
+- Added a little knock back
+- Fixed spelling of loading in loading screen
+- stopped loot from landing on enemy and getting stuck in the air
+- lowered the spawn frequency in battle arena

 ### ctutor - 0.2.9a
 - Added Realmwalker Desk